 Choosing breast reduction surgery

 Having large breasts that are out of proportion with the rest of your body frame can have physical and psychological effects.
-Many women who opt for reduction mammoplasty experience one or more of the following because of their large breasts:
+Many women who opt for boob reduction surgery experience one or more of the following because of their large breasts:

 - Neck pain